-Once you have identified the processes then you must understand their sequence and interaction.
-Now, the problem here is that many companies get caught up in process maps, turtle diagrams, SIPOCs, etc. Sometimes these tools are useful, but there are many organizations where they are simply not useful.
+Once you have identified the processes, then you must understand their sequence and interaction.
+The problem here is that many companies get caught up in process maps, turtle diagrams, SIPOCs, etc. Sometimes these tools are useful, but there are many organizations where they are not useful.

 One of my clients is SpaceX, the launch vehicle manufacturer, and we tried to reduce their activities to process maps, and they became massive spaghetti splashes on paper.
-They launch rockets, so you can imagine the complexity.
-It’s almost insulting to reduce that to a graphic.
+They launch rockets so that you can imagine the complexity.
+It isn’t very respectful to reduce that to a graphic.
 Auditors were happy, but no one else was.
-We’re working to come up with define things more intuitively, without dumbing them down to the point of irrelevance.
+We’re working to define things more intuitively without dumbing them down to the point of irrelevance.

-You do need to understand the sequence and the interaction only to the point where if something goes wrong, you have an idea of where to look for possible fixes, or impacts.
-I recommend that companies don’t spend a lot of time on mapping, unless that’s in their culture already.
+You need to understand the sequence and the interaction only to the point where if something goes wrong, you have an idea of where to look for possible fixes or impacts.
+I recommend that companies don’t spend a lot of time mapping unless that’s in their culture already.

-Once you have identified them, you must measure your processes—that’s coming up with nice goals, metrics, and objectives—and then measuring them in real time.
+Once you have identified them, you must measure your processes.
+That means coming up with nice goals, metrics, and objectives—and then measuring them in real-time.
 Then apply corrective action when something goes wrong.
-And finally, apply resources wherever the process needs it.
+And finally, apply resources wherever the process needs them.

 That’s the ISO process approach.
-It’s identify, measure, and apply corrective action when something goes wrong, and then manage them with resources and understanding on how they work in the company.
-If you read the standard, the language is complicated and it doesn’t read that simply, which is a shame, but that is all it’s saying.
+It identifies, measures, and applies corrective action when something goes wrong and then manages them with resources and understanding of how they work in the company.
+If you read the standard, the language is complicated, and it doesn’t read that simply, which is a shame, but that is all it’s saying.

 Chris: That is a great question, and he’s on to something there.
-To be honest, I haven’t read John’s book or interview, and I haven’t read anyone else mentioning this, but it fits in with my thinking.
-It’s a great point, because management is a process, and when I go in to help companies identify their processes, we are talking about management, and they usually look at me because they don’t understand.
+I haven’t read John’s book or interview, and I haven’t read anyone else mentioning this, but it fits in with my thinking.
+It’s a great point because management is a process, and when I go in to help companies identify their processes, we are talking about management.
+They usually look at me because they don’t understand.
 But management activities are processes in and of themselves.

-And then of course there are many other ways to measure management’s process performance.
-There are the usual things such as financials, but there may be a legal compliance with regulations, statutory regulations, et cetera.
-There are a variety of different things that management can do to be measure itself, and it should.
+And then, of course, there are many other ways to measure management’s process performance.
+There are the usual things such as financials, but there may be legal compliance with regulations, statutory regulations, et cetera.
+There are various things that management can do to measure itself, and it should.
 If the management is off the rails, then you’re only successful by luck.
 At some point, the luck’s going to run out.
 I’ve seen that where companies operated for years, and I have to be honest, I couldn’t believe how, and then later they did fell apart.

-But if you’ve got that tight management process, like AEGIS.net or SpaceX for example, they have a solid management.
-The management is invested in measuring themselves, and as a result, everything else seems to run smooth.
+But if you’ve got that tight management process, like AEGIS.net or SpaceX, for example, they have solid management.
+The management is invested in measuring themselves, and as a result, everything else seems to run smoothly.
 It doesn’t mean that they are not without problems, but it just makes everything else easier.
 It requires self-criticism, being self-critical, which many companies and executives don’t like to do.

-But any kind of process measurement usually takes the emotion out of it.
-It’s a little bit sterile, and that’s a good thing, because you’re measuring numbers and things, so management should not be afraid of that.
+But any process measurement usually takes the emotion out of it.
+It’s a little bit sterile, and that’s a good thing because you measure numbers and things, so management should not be afraid of that.

 Chris: The answer for that is simple.
 It’s that ISO 9001 is just a great foundation for almost any of these other approaches.
 One is it has been around for a long time.
 ISO 9001 was adopted from an old 1950s US Department of Defense standard.

 It’s universally accepted.
 All the countries in the world know what ISO 9001 is.
-The way it’s written, it provides the foundation for many other initiatives like CMMI, Lean, or Six Sigma, and various other ISO standards themselves for information, security management, et cetera.
+The way it’s written provides the foundation for many other initiatives like CMMI, Lean, Six Sigma, and various other ISO standards for information, security management, et cetera.

 ISO 9001 provides that basic structure.
-If a company is looking to implement CMMI, for example, a great way to start that is to implement ISO 9001, because later when they implement CMMI, or if they choose something else, they have already got the foundation in place and they don’t have to copy.
-If a company starts with an initiative, like CMMI first, and then they have to put in something else, they are going to have to almost start from scratch because there’s no foundation.
+If a company is looking to implement CMMI, for example, a great way to start implementing ISO 9001, later when they implement CMMI, or if they choose something else, they have already got the foundation in place they don’t have to copy.
+If a company starts with an initiative, like CMMI first, and then they have to put in something else, they will have to almost start from scratch because there’s no foundation.
 ISO 9001 is like a table that you could place these other initiatives on top of.

 One thing is, of course, certification.
 Many of these initiatives don’t offer certification.
 ISO 9001 offers that.
 You have an option to be recognized by a third party under an internationally accredited scheme, which, let’s face it, gives you a marketing advantage.
 You can implement Six Sigma or Lean Manufacturing, but no one is going to recognize that.
 You can’t put a certificate on the wall that has any meaning to it.
 With ISO 9001, you can.

-Chris: I think it does except that it depends on the method of implementation, and maybe the trainer, consultant, or whoever the company might be getting their ISO 9001 education from.
+Chris: I think it does, except that it depends on the implementation method, and maybe the trainer, consultant, or whoever the company might be getting their ISO 9001 education from.
 Because I’ll be honest with you, ISO 9001 suffers from the same thing.
 Routinely, I’ll go into a company that has already implemented, and I see too much bulk.
 I’ll go into a company that may have 10 employees, and I’ll see systems in place that were clearly borrowed from Honeywell or some other massive.
 And they don’t fit.
 The company didn’t know to scale.
 So I would say that ISO 9001, when adopted properly, is scalable.
-The infrastructure that’s in place right now, the consultancy auditors, the trainers that are out there, they need to educate themselves more on dialing down those requirements and not imposing big corporation ISO implementations on small companies.
-We’re facing the exact same problem as Agile.
+The infrastructure that’s in place right now, the consultancy auditors, the trainers out there, need to educate themselves more on dialing down those requirements and not imposing big corporation ISO implementations on small companies.
+We’re facing the same problem as Agile.